 In times like these, in which all major technology giants such as Google, Facebook and YouTube track your every move, it remains important to protect your privacy by preventing them from tracking you.
 This is where Tegant VPN excels and can protect you.

-The Fast-Mode is more mobile-friendly, since it switches more easily between Wi-Fi and 4G/5G.
+The Free-Mode is more mobile-friendly, since it switches more easily between Wi-Fi and 4G/5G.
 It also works better on older iPhones, since it requires less CPU power to uphold the connection.
 This leads to higher transfer rates than the other mode.
-However, the downside of Fast-Mode is that it is not always well suited against the deep packet inspections of various Internet Service Providers or government agencies.
+However, the downside of Free-Mode is that it is not always well suited against the deep packet inspections of various Internet Service Providers or government agencies.
 The connection remains encrypted and nobody can see what you are doing, but the signature of the packets reveals that you are using a VPN.

 This could be reason enough for restrictive governments or internet service providers to block your internet connection.
 From their point of view, it is a pre-emptive strike, just in case you were doing something through the VPN that they didn’t agree with.
 This is always the case with the Chinese Great Firewall, which is running sophisticated deep packet inspections to check if any of its citizens are utilising a VPN.
 Even though they can’t see what the citizen might be doing through the VPN, they either slow down the VPN traffic to a halt or block it entirely if they can identify the signature.

-The Safe-Mode was introduced in response to the blockage of Fast-Mode by the UAE in July 2020.
+The Safe-Mode was introduced in response to the blockage of Free-Mode by the UAE in July 2020.
 The Safe-Mode is a different VPN technology with more complex encryption that requires both power-hungry servers as well as faster iOS devices connecting to it.
-This leads to lower transfer rates than compared to the Fast-Mode.
+This leads to lower transfer rates than compared to the Free-Mode.
 The Safe-Mode might be also better suited for use within the same network.
 For example, try not to switch your network from Wi-Fi to 4G/5G or vice-versa, but instead try to remain within the same network.
 The up-side of the Safe-Mode, however, is the superior connectivity and invisibility.
 The Safe-Mode doesn’t leave any footprints behind and therefore it is much harder for the Internet Service Provider to identify that somebody is using a VPN when Safe-Mode is activated.

 We hope you enjoyed this article.
 We would appreciate it if you could share it or link back to it from your website.